How is color in paint changed by light? Does paint fade?

 Albert Bierstadt, Mount Corcoran, c.
 1876–77

-It is a huge responsibility for museums to conserve and preserve paintings such as the one below illustrating the exploration of the Western United States in 1876.
+It is a huge responsibility for museums to conserve and preserve paintings such as this one by Albert Bierstadt, illustrating the exploration of the Western United States painted in in 1876.

 Glass vs. Acrylic Glass for Hospitality Spaces